Ruoyu6666/CreateIssue/Readme.md

 8. Enter `githubCsvTools myFile.csv` in command line, replacing “myFile.csv” with the path of the targeted csv file.
 Then enter token, user or organization and repository as requested

-A sample csv are given in this repository for testing.
+A sample file.csv is given in this repository for testing.